 - Newly constructed small sources will not be affected by the change because they were not required to offset increases under the existing rules and they will still not be required to offset increases under the proposed rule. - Newly constructed stationary sources with a PTE greater than 55 lbs/day or 10 tons/yr, but less than 240 lbs/day and 25 tons per year would be affected by the rule change.
 These sources would no longer be required to provide offsets to mitigate their emissions down to zero. - Newly constructed sources with a PTE greater than 25 tons/yr would only have to provide offsets for those increases over the annual 25 tons/yr threshold.
-There is no change to how offsets are provided if the daily threshold (240 lbs/day) is triggered as they will still be required to offset the entire project PTE.
+There is no change to how offsets are provided if the daily threshold (240 lbs/day) is triggered as they will still be required to offset the entire project PTE.22 current NEI approach, sources that exceed the offset thresholds are required to offset their entire Net Emissions Increase.

 In addition, the proposed revisions to the annual offset obligation will require sources to provide offsets for their incremental potential to emit (PTE) above the 25 tons/yr offset threshold.
-In contrast, under the current NEI approach, sources that exceed the offset thresholds are required to offset their entire Net Emissions Increase.
+In contrast, under the

-&lt;sup>22 Note that medium and large newly constructed sources would still be subject to all of the other requirements of NSR: BACT, AQIA, and public review and comment on the preliminary decision to grant or deny an Authority to Construct.
+22 Note that medium and large newly constructed sources would still be subject to all of the other requirements of NSR: BACT, AQIA, and public review and comment on the preliminary decision to grant or deny an Authority to Construct.